clemsonacm/hackpack/README.md

 6. Source code must solve a problem:  It should solve a specific problem and include all relevant IO and supporting code.
 The algorithm should not be in a vacuum.
+7. The condensed hackpack version should have the following removed:

+    *   Comments that are not _critical_ to the readers understanding
+    *   All _library_ and `#include` code that can be found in other sections of the hackpack
+    *   All input and output code that is not _critical_ to the readers understanding

 #### Writing Tests
 All code must have tests that meet the following requirements